 My research focuses on information and communication technologies for social, economic, and political development.
 In particular I study mobile phones, the internet, and internet-enabled services and their design, impact, and importance within low-income countries of Africa and Asia.
 I research engineering, public policy, hci/usability, and sustainability issues as well as methods to assess and evaluate social, economic, and political development outcomes.
 I am also interested in the impact of information and communication technologies on the development-security nexus and in post-conflict peace and reconciliation.

 .
-Dr. Best is director of the PhD Program within the Sam Nunn School.
-He is also a faculty associate of the Berkman Center for Internet & Society at Harvard University.
-Professor Best is co-founder and Editor-in-Chief Emeritus of the widely read journal, Information Technologies and International Development
+Professor Best is co-founder and Editor-in-Chief Emeritus of the widely read journal Information Technologies and International Development

 .
 He holds a Ph.D. from MIT and has served as director of Media Lab Asia in India and head of the eDevelopment group at the MIT Media Lab.